grew-nlp/grew_doc/content/pattern.md

  * Output a set of matchings; a *matching* being a function from nodes and edges defined in the positive items to nodes and edges of the host graph.

  1. If the graph does not satisfied one of the global items, the output is empty.
- 1. Else the set M is initialised as the set of matchings which satisfies the union of positive items.
+ 1. Else the set M is initialised as the set of matchings which satisfy the union of positive items.
- 1. For each negative item, remove from M the matchings which satisfies it.
+ 1. For each negative item, remove from M the matchings which satisfy it.

 ### Remarks
  * If there is more than one positive `pattern` items, the union is considered.
  * If there is more than one negative `without` items, there are all interpreted independently (and the output is different from the one obtained with a union of negative items)
+ * The order of patterns items in a pattern are irrelevant.
  * It there is no positive item, there is a trivial matching which is the empty function.

 The syntax of patterns in **Grew** can be learned using the [tutorial part](http://match.grew.fr?tutorial=yes) of the [Grew-match](http://match.grew.fr) tool.